Developers-Secrets-Inc/Developers-Secrets/src/api/challenges/hooks/README.md

 ## Execution Flow

+### Challenge Change
 1. User navigates to a new challenge
-2. The `layout.tsx` receives the new challenge
+2. The `ChallengeProvider` detects the challenge ID change
-3. The `key` prop forces remounting of `ChallengeProvider`
-4. The `ChallengeProvider` immediately resets all stores on mount
+3. `resetAllStores()` is called to completely reset all stores
+4. `sessionStorage` is updated with the new challenge ID
-5. The `ChallengeExercice` initializes the editor directly with clean state
+5. The `ChallengeExercice` initializes the editor with clean state

-6. All components render with fresh, reset state
+### Page Refresh
+1. User refreshes the page on the same challenge
+2. The `ChallengeProvider` detects it's the same challenge ID
+3. `resetUIStores()` is called to reset only UI state
+4. Editor state (files, tabs) is preserved from previous session
+5. The `ChallengeExercice` continues with existing editor state

 ## Important Considerations

-- Persisted stores only reset non-persisted values
-- Store reset is now synchronous and immediate on component mount
-- The system uses `useCallback` for performance optimization
+- **Smart Detection**: Uses `sessionStorage` to differentiate challenge changes from page refreshes
+- **Granular Reset**: Different reset strategies preserve editor state when appropriate
+- **Performance**: No forced component remounting, better React performance
+- **Persistence**: Editor state is naturally preserved on page refresh
+- **Synchronous**: All resets are immediate and synchronous
-- Reset order is optimized: UI stores first, then editor stores
+- **Optimized Order**: UI stores reset first, then editor stores when needed
-- No timing delays needed - initialization is safe and direct
+- **Callback Optimization**: Uses `useCallback` for performance

+## Resolved Issues

+- ✅ Completion dialog no longer stays open after challenge change
+- ✅ Test results are properly cleared between challenges
+- ✅ File duplication issues resolved
+- ✅ Editor state preserved on page refresh
+- ✅ Improved performance without forced remounting